heia-fr/devops-website/docs/lecture/devsecops/exercises-pipeline-tools.md

 Get some inspiration here: https://docs.gitlab.com/ee/user/application_security/sast/#configure-sast-in-your-cicd-yaml

 ### DAST
 Integrate in your pipeline a DAST check.
 Use for this the OWASP ZAP.
-Also here you find some inspiration on how to setup: https://docs.gitlab.com/ee/user/application_security/dast/
+Also here you find some inspiration on how to setup: https://docs.gitlab.com/ee/user/application_security/dast/.
+To use the template provided by GitLab, you must include the `DAST.gitlab-ci.yml` template (See https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/ci/templates/Security/DAST.gitlab-ci.yml)

 DAST tests your application will it is running.
 So, you must ensure that a version of your test application (calculator) runs during your DAST tests.
 For this, you must use DinD (Docker-in-Docker).
 On the gitlab inspiration site you find a lot of information about that.
 Here a snippet, how your pipeline could look like for launching the calculator application: